TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - might be cool to make container elements tickable and modifiable in bulk, in flavour
 	- might actually be done just inside the general edit under container constexpr, with help of notifies etc

-- always fill new workspace with some test scene essentials?
-	- so that e.g. no image ids in common state stay invalid
-	- can make those the first in test scene images so that we can stop importing images after some point

-- asynchronous texture transfers, especially when regenerating atlases

 - editing containers in general edit properties
 	- add/remove yields change property to the complete container